vizzuhq/vizzu-lib/docs/content/tutorial/16-shorthands-store.md

 ### When just one series is used

-> In case you set/attach/detach just one series on a channel, then you don't have to put that
-> into an array.
+> If you set/attach/detach just one series on a channel, you don't have to put that into an array.
 >
 > ```javascript
 > chart.animate({